International Star Registry

-The International Star Registry (ISR) is an organization founded in 1979, which sells the right to unofficially name stars.
+International Star Registry (ISR) is an organization founded in 1979 for the purpose of giving the general public the ability to unofficially name a star.

 Overview

-The company sells the right to unofficially name a star, often as a gift or memorial.
+The company sells the right to unofficially name a star and buy a star package of your choice, often as a gift or memorial.
 These names are recorded in the book Your Place in the Cosmos, and are not recognized by the scientific or astronomical community as the International Astronomical Union is the only internationally recognized authority for naming celestial bodies.
-Some astronomers have criticized the registry for not conforming to the IAU's designations while others, like Edward Bowell, approved of it.
+Some astronomers have criticized International Star Registry for not conforming to the IAU's designations while others, like Edward Bowell, approved of it.
 The company's director of marketing Elaine Stolpe stated that "the service is not intended for scientific research; it is intended as a lasting gift."

-Since its founding, the International Star Registry has catalogued individual stars using coordinate data.
+Since its founding, International Star Registry has catalogued individual stars using coordinate data.
 It previously used data from the Smithsonian Astrophysical Observatory Star Catalog, before switching to using data from the NASA Star Guide, which allowed them to locate stars down to the 16th magnitude.
-The stars are catalogued on charts stored at the International Star Registry headquarters, and a catalogue of named stars is stored in a vault in Switzerland.
+The stars are catalogued on charts stored at International Star Registry headquarters, and a catalogue of named stars is stored in a vault in Switzerland.

-Customers are given a signed certificate, a booklet of star charts, and a chart identifying the named star.
+When customers "buy a star" package they are given a signed certificate, a booklet of star charts, and a chart identifying the named star.
 Packages sold by the company include framed certificates and personalized jewelry.
 The text of the certificates, with its blank spaces filled in by hand, is: